Alertbase docs

 Send alerts where work happens

 Email is the fastest way to start.
-Webhooks help teams send Alertbase notifications into shared workflows when they need more routing control.
+Connected chat channels and webhooks help teams send Alertbase notifications into shared workflows when they need more routing control.

 - Use email for personal alerts and low-volume team monitors.